 |Car insurance company||Average annual premium for minimum coverage|

-While these rates should give you a good starting point as you search for car insurance, minimum coverage rates vary widely by the provider in Michigan.
-They will also be based on individual factors, such as your car’s make, model and condition.
-It’s probably a good idea to shop around and speak with a licensed insurance agent to learn more about how to get the best financial protection for your unique circumstances at the lowest price.
+While these rates may give you a good starting point as you search for car insurance, your own rates will be based on individual factors, such as your car’s make and model, driving history, and the coverage types and levels you choose.
+It may be best to speak with a licensed insurance agent to learn more about getting the best financial protection for your unique circumstances at the lowest price.

 Car insurance discounts for low-income drivers

-Safe driving earns significant discounts from most insurers, and a clean driving record, good road habits and a vehicle equipped with the most advanced safety features will usually get you lower premiums.
-Many insurers also offer telematics programs too, which means if you agree to let them monitor your driving through an app or other device, you can save money for driving carefully.
+Safe driving can earn significant discounts from many insurers.
+A clean driving record, good road habits and a vehicle equipped with advanced safety features will often earn you cheaper premiums.
+Many insurers also offer telematics programs for even more savings.
+If you agree to have your driving monitored through an app or other device, you may save money for driving carefully.